getbase/base/readme.md

 ## Introduction
 Base itself is a very thin layer which includes Normalize.css and a few mixins to get you started.

-You can then include what you need on top of Base such as typography, grids, individual components, etc to make it yours.
+You can then include what you need on top of Base such as typography, grids, individual components, etc and make it yours.

 * * *

 ## Installation
-If you are creating a new project from scratch, it is highly recommended you [use the base starter template](https://github.com/getbase/starter).
+If you are creating a new project from scratch, it is highly recommended that you [use base starter](https://github.com/getbase/starter).

 ```bash
 git clone https://github.com/getbase/starter.git \